decentraland/documentation/content/player/blockchain-integration/buying-nfts.md

 When the transaction to execute an Order is successful.
 The buyer will pay the price in MANA to the owner of the NFT, and the NFT will be transferred from the owner to the buyer, which becomes the new owner.

-There is another way to execute Orders which is by calling 'safeExecuteOrder'.
+Another way to execute Orders is by calling 'safeExecuteOrder'.

 ```sol
 /// @param nftAddress The address of the NFT contract (The LandRegistry, EstateRegistry or Wearable/Emote Collection address).